-Successful applicants will receive EUR 10,000 - EUR25,000 towards the cost of accelerated development of their idea in their first post-doctoral year, to be used before the end of 2017.
-For example, funding can be used to further evaluate or translate research ideas, part-fund a salary or prepare a case for seed funding.
+Successful applicants will receive EUR 10,000 - EUR25,000 towards the cost of accelerated development of their idea in their first post-doctoral year.
+Funding can be used to further evaluate or translate research ideas, part-fund a salary or prepare a case for seed funding.
 The funding is not meant for the continuation of DPhil/PhD programmess or for conventional postdoctoral funding (applicants requiring such funding are encouraged to explore other sources).

 Awards will be made at three (3) levels:

 - Bronze: EUR 10,000

 Recipients of fellowships will be further supported by Oxford University Innovation for the duration of their fellowship.
 This will include help to assess the commercial potential of their results, to protect and manage the associated intellectual property, to identify the optimal route to commercialisation (e.g. license to an existing company versus spinning out a new company), to define what potential commercial partners expect in terms of proof of concept for a given technology, to secure follow on translational funding where needed to achieve proof of concept, and to identify, attract and secure potential partners/investors to further develop and commercialise new healthcare technologies.

 Eligible applicants must be DPhil/PhD students enrolled at Oxford University who are in their 3rd or 4th year of doctoral training in a field relevant to EIT Health (see www.eithealth.eu).
 This can include any medical, social, IT or technical research which is applicable to the objectives of EIT Health in promoting healthy living and active ageing.

 Eligible proposals comprised of 3 parts:

 - a brief summary of the candidates innovative research idea or discovery (max 250 words)